 - mysql -u user -p < out.sql

 Note that the InnoDB storage engine is generally more fault-tolerant than the older MyISAM engine.
-Tables using InnoDB can still be corrupted, but because of its auto-recovery features the risk of table corruption and crashes is decidedly lower.
+Tables using InnoDB can still be corrupted, but because of its auto-recovery features the risk of table corruption and crashes is markedly lower.

 This guide is intended to serve as a troubleshooting resource and starting point as you diagnose your MySQL setup.
 We’ll go over some of the issues that many MySQL users encounter and provide guidance for troubleshooting specific problems.
 We will also include links to DigitalOcean tutorials and the official MySQL documentation that may be useful in certain cases.